romka/romka/content/blog/2025/hosting-static-web-site-on-ipfs/index.en.md

 draft: false
 tags: [Work, ipfs, tutorial, hugo, website]
 ---
 In the [previous blog post]({{< relref "/blog/2025/ipfs" >}}), I covered the basic principles of IPFS and its features.
-In this article, I'm going to explore a more advanced use case—hosting a static website on IPFS.
+In this article, I'm going to explore a more advanced use case -- hosting a static website on IPFS.

 Before diving in, I'd like to briefly explain the difference between dynamic and static websites.